-Based solely on the reports furnished pursuant to Section 16a-3(e) of the Exchange Act, all reports as required under Section 16(a) of the Exchange Act were filed on a timely basis during the year ending December 31, 2004, except in November 2004 Mr. Joe R. Love reported one transaction (a sale of 10,000 shares of common stock) four days late on a Form 4.
+Based solely on the reports furnished pursuant to Section 16a-3(e) of the Exchange Act, all reports as required under Section 16(a) of the Exchange Act were filed on a timely basis during the year ending December 31.
+2005.